-The PURE study (Prospective Urban Rural Epidemiology study) – a four year study involving over 100,000 people in 17 countries actually found that sodium intake was not a good predictor of heart health – those in the lowest risk group were consuming 3-6grams of sodium a day – far more than the daily recommended limits…
+The PURE study (Prospective Urban Rural Epidemiology study) – a four-year study involving over 100,000 people in 17 countries actually found that sodium intake was not a good predictor of heart health – those in the lowest risk group were consuming 3-6grams of sodium a day – far more than the daily recommended limits…

-And they also found that those in the group consuming LESS than 3grams a day were in higher risk group.
+And they also found that those in the group consuming LESS than 3grams a day were in the higher risk group.

 This suggests a non-linear relationship between your heart and sodium – too much could be bad, too little could be bad – and too little leads to other risks by the way which we’ll get onto in a minute – BUT they proposed a different approach, and a new focus – rather than aggressively reducing sodium – we should be focusing on increasing potassium.